Allybe/APUSH-Notes/Units/APUSH_Unit_2.md

 ## Seven Years War / French and Indian War, 1753 - 1763

-### The French And Indian War
- - Not actually between the French and Indians, but they did try to get allegiances with Native Americans.

- - Took more lives than the American Revolution and took place on three continents including the Caribbean

- - The British won, but it left them deep in debt.. .

- - **REMINDER: Winner takes a lot of North American Territory.**

 ### The Seven years war

   During the late 17th & 18th, 4 global conflicts has happened between competing European colonial power Britain, France, and Spain.